 Someone with this condition can also expect to experience a lack of interest in things once enjoyed.
 The gloomy weather that surrounds them may sap their energy and creativity.
-It is not uncommon for someone suffering from this disorder so severely that they have difficulty finding a good reason to get out of bed in the morning.
+Below, you will see some more symptoms of seasonal affective disorder:

-- Deep sadness due to gloomy weather
+- Deep sadness

 - Loss of appetite

 Temperamental, environmental, genetic, and physiological factors are all likely to play key roles in the development of this mental illness.
 Individuals with a family history of depression may be at a higher risk for developing it themselves.